chriswjones/JTLDB/README.md

 2. Add the JTLDB project to your XCode Workspace

-## How to Use JTLDB with Data Layer Separation, Versioning and Easy Entity Creation from Reads
+## How to Use JTLDB to achieve data layer separation, data model versioning and easy entity creation from read statements
 Please checkout the [JTLDB Demo Project]() __COMING SOON__ for a good example of how to effectively use JTLDB.

 ## Contributing